LivDet-Iris 2023 is the fifth competition in the LivDet-Iris series offering

 closed and compare their solutions with LivDet-Iris winners and baselines.
 LivDet-Iris 2023 has been included in official IJCB 2023 competition list.

-This competition will have three parts:
+This competition had three parts:

 (StyleGAN2 and StyleGAN3) and near-infrared pictures of various artefacts simulating physical iris presentation attacks.